corneliusellen/checks-for-understanding/module-2/backend/week_five.md

 <%= image_tag "rails.png" %>
 ```

-Links to your css stylesheet
+Links to your stylesheet manifest
-Links to your javascript stylesheet
+Links to your javascript manifest
 Links to a specific image

 7. What are some of the elements of a great read me?
 What are some of the benefits of taking the time to update a readme for our project?